Signs and symptoms of breast cancer

 A lump in the breast is the most common symptom of breast cancer, but most breast lumps are not cancer.
 They are usually lumps either filled with fluid (a cyst) or made up of fibrous and glandular tissue (fibroadenoma).

 But it is very important to get any of these symptoms or anything else that is unusual for you checked by your GP.

-The earlier breast cancer is diagnosed and treated, the more successful treatment is likely to be.
+The earlier you get a diagnosis and start treatment, the more successful treatment is likely to be..

-During pregnancy, a woman’s breast tissue changes and sometimes a lump or another breast cancer symptom could be confused with this.
+During pregnancy, a woman’s breast tissue changes.
+Sometimes a lump or another breast cancer symptom could be confused with this.
 If you are pregnant and have any of these symptoms, it is important to see your doctor.
 Your symptoms should be checked in the same way as in women who are not pregnant.